legal resources necessary to hold negligent facilities accountable.

 The survey team reviewed the resident’s Ordered Summary Report dated March 7, 2018, and the resident’s medical records and made observations of the resident’s room on March 5, 2018.
 These observations “revealed a tube feeding syringe hanging above the feeding pump but the date of March 2, 2018.”
 The investigators interviewed the Director of Nursing later that morning and asked, “how often should a PEG tube syringe be replaced?”
 The Director responded, “They should change them out every night on the 11 to 7 [shift].”

 If your loved one has been injured or harmed while a resident at Lauderdale Community Living Center (SFF), call the Tennessee nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Lauderdale County victims of mistreatment living in long-term facilities including nursing homes in Ripley.
+Our network of attorneys fights aggressively on behalf of Lauderdale County victims of mistreatment living in long-term facilities including nursing homes in Ripley.
 Our seasoned attorneys represent residents who were harmed by caregiver negligence or abuse.

 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively on your behalf to ensure your rights are protected.

-Our law firm accepts all nursing home abuse lawsuits, personal injury claims, medical malpractice cases, and wrongful death suits through a contingency fee agreement.
+Our network of attorneys accepts all nursing home abuse lawsuits, personal injury claims, medical malpractice cases, and wrongful death suits through a contingency fee agreement.
 This arrangement will postpone the need to make a payment for our legal services until after our attorneys have resolved your case through a jury trial award or negotiated out of court settlement.
 We provide each client a “No Win/No-Fee” Guarantee, meaning you owe us nothing if we cannot obtain compensation for your damages.Sources: